Gassandrid/ewan.my/content/Notes/Statistics/Class Notes/CH1 - Sampling Statistics Continued.md

 So, the variance of our sample is 8.

-### Calculating Variance, Standard Deviation, and more using the TI 84 Calculator
+### Calculating Variance, Standard Deviation, and More Using the TI 84 Calculator

 In [[1 Variable Stats On Calculator]], I discuss how you can use the 1-Var Stats function on the TI-84 Plus CE to calculate the mean, sum of x, sum of x squared, sample standard deviation, population standard deviation, and more for a single-variable data set.
 This is a useful tool for quickly obtaining these statistics for your data.